About

 "Theme All Camp Day" - special themed based activities will happen in the meadow.

-And in appreciation for our PAITs, PAs, and CITs, a special evening activity is offered just for them.
+And in appreciation for our PAITs, PAs, and VITs, a special evening activity is offered just for them.
 A permission slip will go home Monday if we are leaving camp for the event.

 Thursday: